 Key members of our training and advisory team:

-Carol Wilson is a Fellow of the ILM (leadership arm of City & Guilds), and an Honorary Life Fellow and Emeritus Head of Professional Standards & Excellence at the Association for Coaching.
-She is an expert on all areas of management training, from team coaching to senior leadership.
-She designs our programmes and personally trains the trainers who deliver them, in conjunction with Head of Training James Wright.
+International speaker, writer and broadcaster Carol Wilson is the Founder and CEO of Culture at Work and Performance Coach Training, a Fellow of the ILM (leadership arm of City & Guilds), an Honorary Life Fellow and former Head of Professional Standards & Excellence at the Association for Coaching, and a Fellow of the Professional Speaking Association.
+Carol is an expert on all areas of management training, from team coaching to senior leadership.
+She designs all our programmes and personally trains the trainers who deliver them, in conjunction with Head of Training James Wright.

-After heading Virgin Music (Publishers) Ltd, Carol was the first woman in the world to found a chart-topping record label, Dindisc, in partnership with Virgin, and signed many famous artistes including Sting, The Human League, Orchestral Manoeuvres in the Dark, Martha & the Muffins, Tom Petty, Iggy Pop, J.J.
+Carol experienced the value of a coaching culture at first hand during a decade as an MD at Virgin, working closely with renowned coach Sir Richard Branson, and held board level positions at Island Records, Warner Brothers and Polygram.
+She was the first woman in the world to found a chart-topping record label, Dindisc, and signed many famous artistes including Sting, The Human League, Orchestral Manoeuvres in the Dark, Martha & the Muffins, Tom Petty, Iggy Pop, J.J.
 Cale, Pepsi & Shirlie, the Buzzcocks and composer Philip Glass.

-Carol is a Trustee of the charity MOE Foundation where she provides pro bono coach training courses and trainers for MOE and the African Prisons Project.
+Carol is a trustee of the charity MOE Foundation.
+She provides pro bono coach training courses and trainers for MOE and the African Prisons Project.
 Her personal aim is to make coaching skills training available to as many people as possible, regardless of their ability to pay.
 She puts this into practice through her charity work, her voluntary work with the Association for Coaching, and by providing scholarship places on our open coach training courses.

 James Wright MA(Hons) MSc, Head of Training